Godetia: Sowing, Cultivation, Care

 Propagation

-To propagate your satin flowers, you can collect the seeds to sow them the following spring – it couldn’t be simpler by following our sowing advice a little further up.
+To propagate your satin flowers, you can collect the seeds to sow them the following spring – it couldn’t be simpler by following our sowing advice just above.

-With its trumpet-shaped flowers in fruity or soft hues, the Godetia is one of those essential annuals for pots, planters, summer beds or borders.
-Its floribundus nature allows for interesting combinations with many other annuals or perennials.
-It ensures a beautifully flowering season!
+With its trumpet-shaped flowers in fruity or soft hues, Godetia is one of those essential annuals for pots, planters, summer beds or borders.
+Its floribundus nature allows for interesting pairings with many other annuals or perennials.
+It ensures a beautifully flowered season!
 It easily fits into natural or naturalistic gardens, country gardens and English cottage or romantic gardens.
-It adds a charming rustic touch to any composition.
+It adds a rustic charm to all compositions.

-In a large summer romantic bed, with white or pink roses and lavateras in the background, it pairs effortlessly with other charming annuals in white or pink tones such as cosmos, Nigella damascena, baby’s breath, snapdragons, and dahlias in similar soft tones.
+In a grand summer romantic bed, with white or pink roses and lavateras as a backdrop, it pairs effortlessly with other charming annuals in white or pink tones like cosmos, Love-in-a-Mist, baby’s breath, snapdragons, and dahlias in similar delicate shades.

-Complete the scene with elegant airy perennials like asters, hollyhocks, or a Salvia nemorosa ‘Amethyst’ to create dynamic and long-lasting beds.
+Complete the scene with beautiful airy perennials like asters, hollyhocks, or Salvia nemorosa ‘Amethyst’ to create dynamic, long-lasting beds.

-In a border, mix it with Ageratum, another annual with delicate lavender-blue flowering, petunias or a Celosia ‘Flamingo Pink’, perfect for adding vibrant colour to borders.
+In a border, mix it with ageratum, another annual with soft lavender-blue flowering, petunias or a Celosia ‘Flamingo Pink’, perfect for adding colour to borders.

-Godetia, Salvia nemorosa ‘Amethyst’, Cosmos, Dahlias, snapdragons, Nigella and hollyhocks
+Godetia, Salvia nemorosa ‘Amethyst’, Cosmos, Dahlias, snapdragons, Love-in-a-Mist and hollyhocks

 Useful resources